MaSteve/date-math-exp/README.md

 ## Summary
-This zip file contains a typescript project with the solution to the proposed task.
-The functions ``parse`` and ``stringify`` are implemented in ``src/index.ts``.
+This repository contains a standalone typescript library for handling [date math expressions](https://www.elastic.co/guide/en/elasticsearch/reference/current/common-options.html#date-math), like the ones used in Elasticsearch range queries.

-The first function relies on a lexer (tokenizer) and a parser for transforming a date math expression into a list of nodes which can be used for manipulating dates.
-The nodes are divided into 3 categories: operands (for adding or subtracting time), rounding nodes (for rounding to given unit of time) and timestamp nodes (for fetching a date, for now, only the current date).
+The library relies on a lexer (tokenizer) and a parser for transforming a date math expression into a list of nodes which can be used for manipulating dates.
+The nodes are divided into 3 categories: operands (for adding or subtracting time), rounding nodes (for rounding to the given unit of time) and timestamp nodes (for fetching a date, for now, only the current date).
 The date math expressions are defined by the following grammar:
 ```
 Expression -> Timestamp Operands RoundingNode
 Operands -> epsilon | Operand Operands